 - Who will update my drugs chart when I take my medication?

-If you can’t bring your own medication into hospital, you need to make sure you get your medication on time.
-Don’t be afraid to remind staff each time your tablets are due and stress to them that the timing of your medication is important for the drugs to control your condition effectively.
+It is important that you get your medication on time, so don’t be afraid to remind staff each time your tablets are due, as this helps to control your condition effectively.
 The timings of your medication may be different from the usual ward drug rounds.
-One solution may be for your main nurse to have a pill timer in their pocket that rings when it is time for your medication.
+One solution may be for your main nurse to have a pill timer or a mobile phone in their pocket that rings when it is time for your medication.

 If you have ‘on/offs’, make sure the staff understand that your ability to do things will change during the day.
 You may need more help when you are ‘off’ than you do when you are ‘on’.
 For more information see Wearing off and motor fluctuations.

 At home, you may use equipment to help with daily tasks.
-You should check with the hospital if you can bring these with you.
+You should check with the hospital if you need to bring these with you.
 Hospitals will normally have a policy on this.
-You can discuss this at your pre-admission assessment or during admission with your named nurse.

 If you can take your own equipment with you, label it clearly.
 You may want to add valuable pieces of equipment to your household insurance.
 If you can’t take your own equipment, check suitable alternatives will be available.